 Neel-Schaffer has designs on easing traffic congestion in Atlanta

-Neel-Schaffer was selected as one of the two lead design firms for this massive I-285/SR 400 interchange improvements project expected to be completed in 2020.
+Neel-Schaffer was selected as one of the two lead design firms for this massive I-285/SR 400 interchange improvements project that is expected to be completed in 2020.

 Ferrovial Agroman US Corp is the lead contractor for the project that the Georgia Department of Transportation considers a priority for the metro Atlanta region.
 The improvements involve two separate projects: The I-285/SR 400 Interchange Reconstruction, and the SR 400 Collector-Distributor Lanes.